Top tips for co-parenting through the summer holidays

 Link copied to clipboard

 The long summer holidays are soon to begin in England & Wales.
-Even in an undivided family, holidays can cause headaches over juggling childcare, work, breaks to routine, trips away.
+Even in an undivided family, holidays can cause headaches over juggling childcare, work, breaks to routine and trips away.
 When you are trying to organise the co-parenting summer schedule, it can be stressful, and emotions can run high.

 Here are my top four tips for successful co-parenting during the holidays: